watermarkhu/qsurface/README.md

 ## Requirements

 * Python 3.7+
 * Tkinter for interactive plotting.
 Your Python distribution may or may not bundled Tkinter already.
-Check out [this guide from Realpython.com](https://realpython.com/python-gui-tkinter/) to install Tkinter if you encounter any problems.
+Check out this [guide](https://realpython.com/python-gui-tkinter/)  from realpython.com to install Tkinter if you encounter any problems.
 * Matplotlib 3.4+ for plotting on a 3D lattice (Refers to a future release of matplotlib, see [pull request](https://github.com/matplotlib/matplotlib/pull/18816))

 ### MWPM decoder